 Join for party, sauna, lakes, cold winter, shiny summer, finish design and Santa Claus

 FINLAND: Midnight sun and Northern Lights.
 Endless of forest, lakes, hot saunas and cold winters.
 Ski resorts, Finnish design and the real Santa Claus.
-This is Finland.
-In 2017 the Finns celebrate 100 years of independent.
-And trust me, they will celebrate.
+This is cold Finland.
+In 2017 the Finns celebrated 100 years of independent.
+And trust me, they had a great party.
 The people of Finland are extremely good in celebrating.
 Where ever you meet people from Finland, remember to greet with “Hyvää juhla”.

 Four seasons.
-Finish winter last half the year, north in Finish Lapland from November to April, but Finns has plenty of activities to fill the time.
+Winter last half the year, north in Lapland from November to April.
+But Finns have plenty of activities to fill the time.
 Yes, the winter is cold, but that´s no reason to stay indoors.
 Spring is time of rebirth and celebration and May 1st is not the day Finns are sober.
-Summer is my favorite and a spectacular time of the year.
+Summer is the favorite and a spectacular time of the year.
 In Lapland a summer day last for almost two months, and in the southern parts it is never dark either.
 Getting out of a nightclub in the north at 3 a.m. can be a bit confusing.

 Important steps.
-In Northern Finland the Northern Lights, or Aurora Borealis, shine every other clear and starry night between October and March.
+In Northern Finland the Northern Lights shine every other clear and starry night between October and March.
 Rovaniemi is the capital of Finish Lapland and the hometown of Santa Claus.

 Even if summer is the best time to visit Finland, don´t be afraid of head north in the winter.
 It´s an experience and all about how you are dressed.
 Here are four steps to have fun in the cold weather.

 Start with thermal underwear and warm socks.
-If it´s really cold, minus 20 or below, wear fleece layer on top of your thermals.
+If it´s really cold in Finland, minus 20 or below, wear fleece layer on top of your thermals.
 Another pair of woolly socks will keep your feet warm.
 Wear pants with thermal lining and neck warmer or a scarf.
 Slip into your winter boots.
 Wear winter jacket, a warm hat and thermal gloves.

 The place to dream.
 In the rush and crush of modern time, we are searching space, quite and time.
 Space to breath, time to dream.
 In Finland you can find silence and peace, this is a country where the lakes are many and people are few.
 Here extreme relaxation is a handful of pure nature, a pinch of Finnish sauna, a spoonful of traditional treatments, served with wild food.